How to Write a Personal Statement

 - A skilled and adaptable construction worker who specialises in bricklaying as well as roofing, plastering, plumbing, timber work and demolition.

 - An articulate and self-motivated customer service professional with three years’ experience in banking and financial services sectors.

 A personal statement should be a short and snappy description, ranging from 50 to 150 words.
 Remember, this isn’t a personal essay or a cover letter.
 It’s simply a summary of who you are as a professional.
 Recruiters and employers take mere seconds to look over your CV, so you want to be sure to grab their attention from the get-go.

 Your personal statement should end with your objective.
 It’s a chance to wrap up your statement with an explanation of why you want the role and why you’re the best candidate.

-• Use the language of the job description.
-This show that you have read the job description thoroughly and have a comprehensive understanding of what the role requires.
+- Use the language of the job description.
+This shows that you have read the job description thoroughly and have a comprehensive understanding of what the role requires.

-• Try to be flamboyant or over the top – 9 times out of 10 this will not impress anyone.
+- Try to be funny or over the top – 9 times out of 10 this will not impress anyone.

 - Use hyperbolic claims that you cannot back up.
 It’s likely that employers will ask you about these claims and will be less than impressed if you don’t have the evidence to support them.